the-cyber-boardroom/cbr-user-session/README.md

 ---
-title: CBR XYZ
+title: CBR User Session
 ---

-# cbr-xyz
+# cbr-user-session
-Repo for XYZ (replace with name of project).
+Repo for CBR User Session

-This is the template for the other projects and builds up the main CI/CD pipeline
+This contains all the Auth and Session code

 ## Repo details